MiningMarsh/steamos-extensions/README.md

 ### steamos-extension-update-decky-loader

-If you use decky loader, this extension will automatically update it when an update is available.
+If you use Decky Loader, this extension will automatically update it when an update is available.
 Be warned, it only supports the stable channel, and can't update plugins.
-Additionally, whenever an update occurs, the steam client will restart, returning you to the main menu.
+Additionally, whenever an update occurs, the Steam client will restart, returning you to the main menu.
 Your game will still be running and accessible.

 ### steamos-extension-update-flatpak